 Want to become a Saint Paul Almanac Community Editor?

 Community editor requirements: A love for writing and reading.
 Potential community editors must submit a short application (see Participate).
-Each community editor must commit to reading at least two previous Saint Paul Almanacs.
-Persons age 15 or older are welcome to participate.
+Persons ages 14 or older are welcome to participate.

 During the course of 12 weekly Monday meetings community editors/apprentice editors will: